 The Guča Trumpet Festival, known sometimes as Dragačevski Sabo, is probably a little less well-known that the likes of the Edinburgh Fringe and Notting Hill Carnival.

 Nevertheless, the small Serbian town of Guča comes alive for three days in mid-August for its annual festival, showcasing the best in brass music performances.
 Hundreds of thousands attend each year.
+Events and dates for 2021 are still to be confirmed.

 Of course, Papua New Guinea is a challenging destination and truly off the well-trodden trail.
 As such, only very experienced travellers should plan to visit, keeping a close eye on the FCO's Official Travel Advice before going, too.